 As a rule, you will need to get a licence to play live or recorded music in public places.
 The topics in this section include:

 Common uses of the UK trade mark rules are distinguishing one party from another and protecting against imitation.
 The advice and information in the section also clarifies:

 Note: The short video [1:20 seconds] is part of the IP Basics series.
 It provides a quick introduction to intellectual property produced by the Intellectual Property Office (IPO).

 As a rule, you would need to get permission BEFORE you start using somebody else's intellectual property (IP) or creative work under copyright.
-The guide explains how to get permission to use copyright, designs, patents, and trade marks.
+Check how to get permission to use copyright, designs, patents, and trade marks.